 Get close to the monument and take some nice pictures!

-8. Take a photo of Eros Benato
+8. Take a picture of the Eros Benato

-One of the most famous sculptors in Poland, Igor Mitoraj made the famous work Eros Benato in 1999 and decided to give it to the city in 2010.
+One of the most famous sculptors in Poland, Igor Mitoraj created the famous work Eros Benato in 1999 and decided to give it to the city as a gift in 2010.
 The sculpture represents the Greek god of love Eros with a cloth covering part of his eyes and mouth; the symbolism represents that both the desires and ideas of the mythical character have been curtailed.
 According to records the artist made four similar works, two are in the United States, one in the Krakow Square and the last one in the Reform Square in Lugano, Switzerland.

 Being able to see up close and take pictures of an important work of art is really a great opportunity.
-Many tourists have fun going inside the large sculpture and peeking their heads out of the eye holes for fun photographs.
+Many tourists have fun going inside the large sculpture and peeking their heads out of the eye holes for fun pictures.